mill5james/IoTEdgeMethodVsMessage/Readme.md

 ## Build

-By default the Dockerfile build will produce a image for Release targeting the stretch-slim .NET Code 2.2 image.
+By default the Dockerfile build will produce a image for `Release` targeting the `stretch-slim` .NET Code 2.2 image.
 Invoke the `docker build` command from the root of the repo.

 ``` powershell
 docker build --file "Consumer\Dockerfile" --tag consumer:latest $PWD
 docker build --file "Producer\Dockerfile" --tag producer:latest $PWD
 ```

-To build for debug, pass the build a build argumnet `CONFIG-Debug` which will build for Debug and include the debugger in the image
+To build for debug, pass the build a build argumnet `CONFIG=Debug` which will build for Debug and include the debugger in the image

 ``` powershell
 docker build --file "Consumer\Dockerfile" --tag consumer:latest --build-arg CONFIG=Debug $PWD